moccu/picnic/README.md

 #### `.selected`

 Gets and sets the selected index of tabs.
+The getter returns a list of selected tab indexes.
+When setting a new index it's possible to pass a single number as index or an array as list of indexes.
+When passing null the selection will be empty.